pauldavidarevalo/4156-TeamProject-2025/README.md

 ## Testing endpoints from first iteration
 To test in postman, open a workspace in postman and select Import -> Select File -> select "Log Analytics Service.postman_collection.json" in the top level of this repo.

+## Client Program
+The client program is located in src/main/java/dev/coms4155/client/LogProcessorClient.java.
+It is a standalone program that can be run anytime the service is deployed to the cloud.
+This client allows the user to upload any amount of new log files and then uses the service to compute analytics on these uploaded logs.
+Three main plots are generated using these analytics:
+### HTTP Status Codes Count with Health Score
+This plot displays a histogram of the frequency of different status codes from the uploaded logs.
+It also takes the statusCode response from the service and uses it to compute a health score -- a percentage of status codes that were 1xx-3xx out of the total status codes.
+This metrics is added to the plot
+### Requests per Hour (highlight suspicious hours)
+This plot combines the response from the timeseries/requests and security/suspicious-ips endpoints.
+It plots the frequency of requests binned by hour and highlights any hours in which a suspicious ip address -- one that results in more than 5 401 or 403 requests in an hour window -- in red.
+It also displays the suspicious ip address about the hour bar in which it was found.
+### Hourly Requests vs Errors
+The last plot combines responses from timeseries/requests and timeseries/error-counts to generate two line plots of the number of requests within an hour in blue and the number of error requests (4xx or 5xx) within an hour.
+This plot uses both of the timeseries endpoints to help illustrate trends in the types of requests (successful vs error) in the logs.

 ## Endpoints
 This summarizes the endpoints from LogController, AnalyticsController, and SecurityController classes, covering the inputs, outputs, and overall functionality for their methods.
 Any request that does not follow the correct